 5. Execute, evaluate, improve, and repeat

-The agile methodology encourages teams to bring the most value to the final product by continuously evaluating and improving throughout each phase of a project.
+The agile methodology encourages teams to bring the most value to the final product by continuously evaluating and improving HR processes throughout each phase of a project.
 Agile HR teams should do the same.

 By maintaining the flexibility to analyze, improve, and adapt to company changes, HR teams become more people-centered and are able to cultivate an engaging employee experience.